striezel/plotly-node-export-server/documentation/troubleshooting-faq.md

 ## Can I also include layout information in my request?

 Yes.
 Just specify `data` and `layout` as separate members of the `POST`ed JSON.
-For example, the following JSON uses the `layout.title` member to set a title for the generated plot:
+For example, the following JSON uses the `layout.title.text` member to set a title for the generated plot:

 ```json
 {